 Probabilistic and Statistical Models: You can use statistics to identify unlikely outcomes.

-- Linear Models: In this model, which is interpreted as a linear combination of features. direct correlations are used to model the data into lower dimensions.
+- Linear Models: This model is interpreted as a linear combination of features. direct correlations are used to model the data into lower dimensions.
 As an example, principal component analysis and data with large residual errors may be outliers.

 - High-Dimensional Outlier Detection: High-dimensional data present a major challenge.
 Many of the current algorithms cannot address the problems from a large number of features.
 A paper by Aggarwal and his colleague Philip S Yu states that, for effectiveness, high dimensional outlier detection algorithms must satisfy many properties, including the provision of interpretability in terms of the reasoning which creates the abnormality.